marianterinte/XooCreator.BA/XooCreator.BA/Documentation/BACKGROUND_JOBS_ANALYSIS AZURE FUNCTIONS.md

 │  - PublishFunction (triggered by story-publish-queue)   │
 │  - ImportFunction (triggered by story-import-queue)     │
 │  - ExportFunction (triggered by story-export-queue)    │
+│  - EpicPublishFunction (triggered by epic-publish-queue)│
+│  - EpicVersionFunction (triggered by epic-version-queue)│
 └─────────────────────────────────────────────────────────┘
 ```